Applying for a Student Loan

 If your parent has ended providing parental support and refuses to complete the parental sections of the FAFSA, you may be eligible to receive a Federal Direct Unsubsidized Direct Loan.
 Support is defined as: cash support, payment by the parent of educational costs, non-cash support such as room and board, and/or health insurance benefits.

-In order to be considered for eligibility, please complete and submit a Request For Unsubsidized Loan Dependent Status Review
+In order to be considered for eligibility, please complete and submit a Request For Unsubsidized Loan Dependent Status Review (PDF).

 How to Apply for a Federal Direct or Parent Plus Direct Loan

-2. Link to www.studentloans.gov and apply for a PLUS Loan.
+2. Apply for a PLUS loan.

 How Am I Notified?